mojo8787/mojo8787/README.md

 🔬 PhD in Microbiology, Brno.
 Transitioned from pure biology to data-driven science, focusing on bioinformatics.

-📊 Skilled in Python, R, AI.
+📊 Skilled in Python and AI.
 Actively applying data science in biological research.

 👨‍💻 Published in nanomedicine and infectious diseases; now exploring computational biology's potential.